Kazhnuz/awesome-gnome/README.md

 - [Argos](https://extensions.gnome.org/extension/1176/argos/) is a bitbar clone for GNOME.
 - [Extend Panel Menu](https://github.com/julio641742/extend-panel-menu) divide the status menu into several applets.

-### Docks and Panels
-- [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/) transform the GNOME's Dash into a fully-featured dock.
-- [Workspace-to-Dock](https://extensions.gnome.org/extension/427/workspaces-to-dock/) create a modern dock that fuse workspace's and dock's functionnalities.
-- [Dash-to-Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/) give to GNOME users a moderk taskbar not unlike the ones on Windows 7+ and KDE.

 ### Windows
 - [Window Corner Preview](https://github.com/medenagan/window-corner-preview) add a preview of a windows in the corner of your desktop.
 - [Cascade Windows](https://extensions.gnome.org/extension/1240/cascade-windows/) offer you the possibility to show all your windows in a cascade.